-Join us as we dive into the depths of the different music symbols and their meanings.
+Join us as we dive into the different music symbols and their meanings.

 Barlines separate musical bars according to the time signature of the piece.
 This helps musicians keep track of where they are in the sheet music.

 There are several different types of barlines: double barline, bold double barline, and dotted barline.

 - Double barline or final barline: A double barline usually appears at the end of a section to tell the performers of the upcoming changes in the pitch, tone, or pace.
 Pop songs typically have a double barline between the verse and the chorus.